Rapoport-Zink spaces of Hodge type: Definitions and Preliminaries

-If there is a faithful representation $\Lambda\in\prep(G)$ as in Definition~\ref{def:HodgeAssump} (i.e., there exists a $p$-divisible group $\BX^\Lambda_b$, then we call the associated triple $(G,[b],\set{\mu\iv})$ an \emph{(unramified) integral local Shimura datum of Hodge type}.
-We take the obvious notion of morphisms. \end{defnsub}
+If there is a faithful representation $\Lambda\in\prep(G)$ as in Definition~\ref{def:HodgeAssump} (i.e., there exists a $p$-divisible group $\BX^\Lambda_b$ as in Definition~\ref{def:HodgeAssump}), then we call the associated triple $(G,[b],\set{\mu\iv})$ an \emph{(unramified) local Shimura datum of Hodge type}.
+We take the obvious notion of morphism. \end{defnsub}

-To an unramified integral Hodge-type local Shimura datum, one can easily associate a local Shimura datum as defined in Rapoport and Viehmann by replacing $G$ with $G_{\Qp}$ \cite[Definition~5.1]{RapoportViehmann:LocShVar}.
-(Since $G$ is split over $W$, geometric conjugacy classes of cocharacters can be viewed as $G(W)$-conjugacy classes of cocharacters.)
+To an unramified Hodge-type local Shimura datum, one can easily associate a local Shimura datum as defined in Rapoport and Viehmann by replacing $G$ with $G_{\Qp}$ \cite[Definition~5.1]{RapoportViehmann:LocShVar}.
+(Since $G$ is split over $W$, geometric conjugacy classes of cocharacters can be viewed as $G(W)$-conjugacy classes of cocharacters defined over $W$.)